EFE and Trafigura Foundation Partner for a Fairer Labor Market in Egypt

 Rita joined EFE in 2017 as an Evaluation and Learning Analyst.
 Previously, she worked as Research Manager at J-Pal in Mexico and as a Senior Research Assistant at the International Food Policy Research Institute (IFPRI) in Washington, D.C.
 She has participated in several multi-country international development projects, being responsible for data management and analysis, and program and policy impact evaluation, including field work on the implementation of several randomized control trials.
 She has experience in a wide range of policy topics, from food security and technological adoption in agriculture, to labor markets and education, her main areas of interest.
 She holds a BA in Economics from Universidade de Vigo, an MA in Economic Analysis from Universitat Autonoma de Barcelona, and an MPP from the Hertie School of Governance in Berlin.

-A communications and international relations expert, Ana has nearly 15 years of experience in the non-profit and private sectors.
-Before joining the EFE Network, she was Communications Chief and Publications Coordinator at the international think tank FRIDE, organization she joined in 2004.
-During the same period, she also acted as Communications Advisor for several institutes, including Concordia21, DARA, ECFR Madrid office, Toledo International Centre for Peace, Global Observatory, Carbon War Room and MarViva Foundation.
+Ana Martiningui has fifteen years of experience in corporate communications and engagement, business development, project management, and research in the non-profit and private sectors.
+Before joining the EFE Network in 2016, she was Communications Chief and Publications Coordinator at the international think tank FRIDE, organisation she joined in 2004.
+During the same period, she also acted as Communications Advisor for several institutes, including Concordia21, DARA, ECFR, Toledo International Centre for Peace or the Global Observatory.
 Previously, she worked in the private sector at Globalia Corporation, one of the largest holdings of the travel and tourism industry.
 She holds an MA (Hons) in International Relations from the University of St. Andrews and an MA in International Relations and Communications from the University Complutense of Madrid.
 She is author and editor of various publications on communications, European foreign policy, youth unemployment and the Middle East and North of Africa.

 Dima Najim has over 13 years of experience working in the MENA region in senior NGO roles.
 Prior to joining EFE, Dima served as part of the World Wildlife Foundation - UAE fundraising team.
 Before moving to the UAE, she held the position of Chief Operations Officer of Relief International/MSME in Iraq, and in 2010 was part of the team assigned by AGFUND to establish the first microfinance bank in Syria, where she assumed the role of Operations Manager.
 Also, she was part of UNRWA's Microfinance Department management team.
 Dima has significant professional experience in women and youth empowerment and financial inclusion, in addition to her experience in partnership management, fundraising and operations management of NGOs.
 Born and raised in the MENA region, Dima holds a BA in accounting from Damascus University and a Master’s degree in finance from the Arab Academy for Banking and Financial Sciences.